 Thirty years ago, the Rwandan Patriotic Army led by Paul Kagame won a decisive victory.
 It did not come to power as a result of an armistice following a stalemate between forces, or a peace deal brokered by superpowers, in fact, those superpowers had all deserted the small African country, leaving its minority to be wiped out.

 But upon victory, the RPF chose to share its power with those it had defeated.
-It chose to forgive its hitherto foes, even after they had done unspeakable horrors.
+It chose to forgive its hitherto foes, even after they had done the unspeakable.
 No politician, nor political movement in history has done that.

 Genocide survivors say “Inkotanyi ni Ubuzima” (Inkotanyi give life).
 Indeed the RPF-Inkotanyi movement led by Paul Kagame saved their lives.
 In a country where they were frequently killed, he gave them life, in a country where they were looked down upon, segregated, denigrated, he gave them dignity and pride.